How to Find a Real Estate Agent

 Here's how to find a real estate agent to help you confidently navigate a home sale or purchase.

 A trusted real estate agent can act as your guide from start to finish during the home purchase process.(Getty Images)

 When it comes to buying or selling your home, hiring a professional to guide you through the process can save you money and headaches.
 It pays to have someone on your side who’s well-versed in the nuances of the market and can help ensure you get the best possible deal.

-You always have the option to purchase a home without an agent’s help or put your house on the market as for sale by owner.
-But if you’re not familiar with the buying or selling process, you may skip over necessary steps, whether it's failing to fix peeling paint or missing a deadline for due diligence when you're under contract, that require you to go back and take more time.
-You could also find that you're not on an even playing field when it comes to negotiating the deal, leading you to ultimately pay more for the purchase or make less money in a sale.
+Of course, you have the option to purchase a home without an agent’s help or put your house on the market as for sale by owner.
+But if you’re not familiar with the buying or selling process, you may skip necessary steps, whether it's failing to fix peeling paint or missing a deadline for due diligence when you're under contract.
+You may also find that you're not on an even playing field when it comes to negotiating the deal, which means you could ultimately pay more for the purchase or make less money in a sale.

-But not every agent is going to be the right fit for you.
-Here’s what you need to know about searching for top real estate agents, interviewing potential candidates and understanding what services you can expect as you work toward a successful transaction.
+Not every agent will be the right fit for you.
+Here’s what you need to know about searching for top real estate agents, interviewing potential candidates and understanding what services you can expect.

 The process of finding the right real estate agent includes: